t3l3machus/hoaxshell/README.md

 ## News
  - `31/08/2022` - Added the `-i` option that generates the PS payload adjusted to use "Invoke-RestMethod' instead of 'Invoke-WebRequest' utility, so now the user can choose (thanks to this [issue](https://github.com/t3l3machus/hoaxshell/issues/8)).
 I also fixed a bug that existed in the prompt (it sometimes messed the path).
  - `01/09/2022` - Added the `-H` option which allows users to give a custom name to the (random by default) header utilized in the attack process, carring the shell's session id.
 This makes the attack less detectable e.g. by using a standard header name e.g. "Authorization".
   - `04/09/2022` - Modifications were made to improve the command delivery mechanism as it included components that could be easily flagged.
 The `-t` option along with the `https_payload_trusted.ps1` were added.
 You can now use hoaxshell by supplying a domain name along with a trusted certificate.
 This will generate a shorter and less detectable https payload.
+  - `06/09/2022` - A new payload was added that writes the commands to be executed in a file instead of utilizing `Invoke-Expression`.
+To use this, the user must provide a .ps1 file name (absolute path) on the victim machine using the `-x` option.